rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 # Summary

 Mergeable cross-crate information in rustdoc.
-Facilitates the generation of documentation indexes in environments with many crates by allowing each crate to write to an independent output directory.
+Facilitates the generation of documentation indexes in workspaces with many crates by allowing each crate to write to an independent output directory.
 Final documentation is rendered with a lightweight merge step.
 Configurable with command-line flags, this proposal writes a `doc.parts` directory to hold pre-merge cross-crate information.
 Currently, rustdoc requires global mutable access to a single output directory to generate cross-crate information, which is an obstacle to integrating rustdoc in build systems that make build actions independent.

 # Motivation

 The main goal of this proposal is to facilitate users producing a documentation bundle of every crate in a large environment.
 When a crate needs to be re-documented, only a relatively lightweight merge step will be needed to produce a complete documentation bundle.
 This proposal is to facilitate the creation and updating of these bundles.

+This proposal also targets documenting individual crates and their dependencies in non-cargo build systems.
+As will be explained, doc targets in non-cargo build systems often do not support cross-crate information.

 There are some files in the rustdoc output directory that are read and overwritten during every invocation of rustdoc.
 This proposal refers to these files as **cross-crate information**, or **CCI**, as in <https://rustc-dev-guide.rust-lang.org/rustdoc.html#multiple-runs-same-output-directory>.